hypo69/hypo/docs/gemini/out/en/doc/src/goog/quickstart.md

 ## Overview

 This module provides a quickstart example for interacting with the Google Apps Script API.
-It demonstrates how to create a new Apps Script project, upload code files (JavaScript and manifest), and retrieve the project's URL.
+It demonStartes how to create a new Apps Script project, upload code files (JavaScript and manifest), and retrieve the project's URL.

 ## Classes